Dishwasher: History

 Europe's first domestic dishwasher with an electric motor was invented and manufactured by Miele in 1929.

 In the United Kingdom, William Howard Livens invented a small, non-electric dishwasher suitable for domestic use in 1924.
 It was the first dishwasher that incorporated most of the design elements that are featured in the models of today; it included a door for loading, a wire rack to hold the dirty crockery and a rotating sprayer.
 Drying elements were added to his design in 1940.
 It was the first machine suitable for domestic use, and it came at a time when permanent plumbing and running water in the home were becoming increasingly common.

 Despite this, Liven's design did not become a commercial success, and dishwashers were only successfully sold as domestic utilities in the postwar boom of the 1950s, albeit only to the wealthy.
 Initially, dishwashers were sold as standalone or portable devices, but with the development of the wall-to-wall countertop and standardized height cabinets, dishwashers began to be marketed with standardized sizes and shapes, integrated underneath the kitchen countertop as a modular unit with other kitchen appliances.

 By the 1970s, dishwashers had become commonplace in domestic residences in North America and Western Europe.
 By 2012, over 75 percent of homes in the United States and Germany had dishwashers.

 In the late 1990s, manufacturers began offering various new energy conservation features in dishwashers.
 One feature was use of "soil sensors", which was a computerized tool in the dishwasher which measured food particles coming from dishes.
 When the dishwasher had cleaned the dishes to the point of not releasing more food particles, the soil sensor would report the dishes as being clean.
 The sensor operated with another innovation of using variable washing time.
 If dishes were especially dirty, then the dishwasher would run for a longer time than if the sensor detected them to be clean.
 In this way, the dishwasher would save energy and water by only being in operation for as long as needed.

+It is noteworthy that prices for dishwashers increased significantly around 2022-2025, in part influenced by United States government-imposed tariffs on importers.